 Anapanasati, mindfulness of breathing, is a core meditation practise in Theravada, Tiantai and Chan traditions of Buddhism.
 In modern times it’s now also an essential practise of many mindfulness programs.

 Meditation, such as yoga, is scientifically proven to change our physiology, as it directly affects our brains and nervous system which affects our internal organs, our whole way of being and vice versa.
 Other notable benefits of meditation are emotional and mental equilibrium, sleep is improved, we become calmer, less stressed, less reactive and decreases blood pressure to that effect, and due to all this we’re in better moods because of it.
 Meditation invites us in silence to deeper healing, to go inwards for resolve, it is the perfect antidote to daily stressors, it provides relief from “stress”, and so much more.

 Yuli is a registered Meditation and Mindfulness Teacher, Meditation and Mindfulness (100+ hours), accredited by Yoga Alliance Professionals.
-She has over 2000 hours of teaching experience having taught for 4+ years.
+She has 4 years / 2000 hours of teaching experience.